 I’m Bobbie with Bookkeeping Confidential, here with you today.
 We are a full-service virtual bookkeeping firm and are here to help you bring profit to your business and eliminate the time and burden of bookkeeping from you.
 Our contact information is here if you’d like to jot that down and reach out to us or please visit our website and click on the contact tab.
 Today, we’re going to talk about Undeposited Funds.

-If you’re new to QuickBooks or to talk about QuickBooks or any kind of bookkeeping, undeposited funds can be something of a challenge.
+If you’re new to QuickBooks or any kind of bookkeeping, undeposited funds can be something of a challenge.
 Let’s go over here to QuickBooks.
 We have our sample company and I want to show you on the balance sheet, where you’re going to find that you have undeposited funds.
 And, this just means that the money in QuickBooks is not in the bank.
 So, let’s get how this happens.

 Follow along with video below